 The WIPN corresponds to the WIPN value that was used for computing the MIC in the last protected broadcast or group addressed WUR Wake-up frame and it is used by the receiver as the initial value for the BIP replay counter for the WIGTK.

+The format of the Device ID KDE is shown in Figure 12-48a (Device ID KDE format).